Informatievlaanderen/VSDS-LDESServer4J/docs/_configuration/fragmentations/geospatial.md

 ## Algorithm

 1. The fragmentationObjects of the member are determined
-    - We filter the RDF statements where the predicate matches the `fragmentationPath`
+    - We filter the RDF statements where the predicate matches the `fragmentationPath`.
     - If an optional regex is provided through the `fragmenterSubjectFilter` property, we filter on subjects that match this regex.
     - We select all the object that pass the above filters.
 2. A bucket of tiles is created using the coordinates and provided zoomLevel.
 [This is done using the Slippy Map algorithm.](https://wiki.openstreetmap.org/wiki/Slippy_map)
 3. The tiles are iterated.
 The member is added to every tile, or sub-fragmentations of these tiles.
 Taking into account:
     - A new fragment is created if no fragment exists for the given tile.
     - There is no `memberLimit` or max size for a fragment.
 They do not become immutable.
-    - The member is added to every related fragment
+    - The member is added to every related fragment.

 ````mermaid
 flowchart TD